MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Upgrade to Start/Stop VMs v2

 The new version of Start/Stop VMs v2 (preview) provides a decentralized low-cost automation option for customers who want to optimize their VM costs.
-It offers all of the same functionality as the original version available with Azure Automation, but it is designed to take advantage of newer technology in Azure.
+It offers all of the same functionality as the original version available with Azure Automation, but it's designed to take advantage of newer technology in Azure.

 Learn more about [Automation account - SSV1_Upgrade (Upgrade to Start/Stop VMs v2)](https://aka.ms/startstopv2docs).

 ### Repair your log alert rule

-We have detected that one or more of your alert rules have invalid queries specified in their condition section.
+We detected that one or more of your alert rules have invalid queries specified in their condition section.
 Log alert rules are created in Azure Monitor and are used to run analytics queries at specified intervals.
 The results of the query determine if an alert needs to be triggered.
 Analytics queries might become invalid overtime due to changes in referenced resources, tables, or commands.
-We recommend that you correct the query in the alert rule to prevent it from getting auto-disabled and ensure monitoring coverage of your resources in Azure.
+We recommend that you correct the query in the alert rule to prevent it from getting autodisabled and ensure monitoring coverage of your resources in Azure.

 Learn more about [Alert Rule - ScheduledQueryRulesLogAlert (Repair your log alert rule)](https://aka.ms/aa_logalerts_queryrepair).